Bloom Hamner

 He received his undergraduate degree in Biology from Southeastern Louisiana University and his master’s in teaching from Nicholls State University.
 A gifted athlete, Mr. Ballantyne owned and operated a wrestling academy for five years before leaning into teaching full-time.
 He taught at three different high schools.
 However, Christian Brothers High School in Memphis helped him zero in on the all-boys environment where he felt he could have the greatest impact.

 Mr. Ballantyne and his wife, Jill, have four children, James, Elijah, Mahri, and Selah.
-They plan to live nearby and fully take advantage of recreational opportunities afforded by the mountains of western North Carolina.

 Learn more about College Guidance